 What is Preston Mill and Phantassie Doocot?

-Preston Mill the last remaining 18th-century watermill that lies in East Linton, encompassed by East Lothian, in Scotland.
+Preston Mill is the last remaining 18th-century watermill that lies in East Linton, encompassed by East Lothian, in Scotland.
 It gets its name from Preston Hamlet that sits nearby.

 It has a Dutch Canonical style to it so it almost feels like a fairytale as you’re walking around.
-Add in the fact that you can see wild otters, herons and birds here, it’s like a dreamland!
+Add in the fact that you can see wild otters, herons, and birds here, it’s like a dreamland!